 Access and understand how Digital Transformation is helping industries to achieve decarbonization

 What are ESG concepts?

-- Environmental: sustainable practices, such as reducing emissions of pollutants, adopting renewable energy and securing biodiversity;
+- Environmental: sustainable practices, such as reducing emissions of pollutants, adopting renewable energy, and securing biodiversity;

 - Social: socially responsible practices, such as employee safety and health, support for diversity and local communities, and more recently data privacy protection;

-- Governance: efficient management of the company through anti-corruption policies, transparency and compliance with laws and regulations.
+- Governance: efficient management of the company through anti-corruption policies, transparency, and compliance with laws and regulations.

 Main challenges of the industry in the ESG axis

 In recent years, for example, CO2 emissions from energy combustion and industrial processes have been increasing significantly.
-According to the International Energy Agency (IEA), about 2.04 gigatons more carbon dioxide were released into the atmosphere in 2021 than in 2020, reaching a total value of 36.3 gigatons, the highest since 1900.
+According to the International Energy Agency (IEA), about 2.04 gigatons more carbon dioxide was released into the atmosphere in 2021 than in 2020, reaching a total value of 36.3 gigatons, the highest since 1900.

 Understand how Digital Transformation can support industries’ Operate and Maintain phase

-Did you like the subject and want to know more about how digitalization helps in the industry’s decarbonization and in its sustainable growth?
+Want to know more about how digitalization helps in the industry’s decarbonization and in its sustainable growth?
 Click here and access our whitepaper about the topic or download our ebook using the form below!